 The tax savings realised by the parent company are returned to the subsidiaries when they become profitable and can charge their own losses.

-The tax consolidation incurred a tax expense of €631,000 for 2023.
+The tax group incurred tax income of €1,927,000 for 2024.

 3.4.
 Remuneration of administrative and management bodies